Mia Tharia

-Mia Laura Tharia (born May 2005) is an English actor and writer.
+Mia Laura Tharia (born May 2005) is an English actress and writer.
 On television, she is known for her roles in the BBC series Phoenix Rise (2023–2024) and The Listeners (2024).
 Her films include September Says (2024).
 She was named a 2024 Screen International Star of Tomorrow and a 2025 Brit to Watch by Variety.

 Early life and education

 Tharia was born to an English mother, a psychologist, and a British Indian father, a scientist, and grew up in Balham, South London.
 She attended Chestnut Grove Academy.
 As a teenager, she joined Brixton Youth Theatre and the Burnt Orange Theatre Company.
 Tharia was a finalist in Jack Petchey's 2020 Speak Out Challenge, having won the Wandsworth Regional Final with the speech Warrior, Not Worrier.
 In 2024, Tharia was selected for Burnt Orange's ZEST Writers' Collective.
 She also took part in the Royal Court Theatre's Methods of Writing workshop.